idaholab/moose/modules/navier_stokes/doc/content/source/linearfvkernels/LinearFVVolumetricHeatTransfer.md

 # LinearFVVolumetricHeatTransfer

-This object adds the following volumetrix heat transfer term to the energy equation that relies on the linear FV assembly routines:
+This object adds the following volumetric heat transfer term to the energy equation that relies on the linear FV assembly routines:

 \begin{equation}